-And, as the season opened, sea egg lovers flocked to the island’s shores – some to dive and process, and others to purchase and sample the sea eggs that lay on the ocean floor, from as early as 6:00 a.m.
+And, as the season opened, sea egg lovers, from as early as 6 a.m., flocked to the island’s shores – some to dive and process, others to purchase and sample the sea eggs that lay on the ocean floor.

 “That is what you want.
 So, it is not that you want to go earlier to harvest; you want to let as much spawning occur as possible during the season, and around September/October, you would get into that state where that is over for a while.
 So, the peak spawning season would be over,” he said.

-However, she said while the quantities were there, the quality of sea eggs being harvested was not 100 per cent because the season should have started earlier.
+However, she added that while the quantities were there, the quality of sea eggs being harvested was not 100 per cent because the season should have started earlier.

 “They are out there, but they are no good,” he said, stating that he had seen some that had died.